Icosa-dev/Alzipar-Dictionary/Rules/Morphology/NounForms.md

 |    (N6)  |  Ma12a3       |   Place where (x) is done              |
 |    (N7)  |  Ma1a2ī3      |   Plural of locational form            |

-The N4 form is also used as the adjectival form.
+The -iy suffix is used to create the adjectival form.